leukeleu/django-hidp/docker/README.md

-# Headless Identity Provider development using Docker Compose
+# Hello, ID Please development using Docker Compose

 > Note that this is for **development only**, the containers spawned for this project are configured for development ease, not security.